RuzavinaKE22/AI-Fitness-Tracker/README.md

 # AI-Fitness-Tracker
-This project was created to evaluate the accuracy of physical exercises in real time.
+This project was created to evaluate the accuracy of physical exercises.

-Link to a video demonstration of the service: https://disk.yandex.ru/d/cjA81DNcxdpLfQ
+Link to the video demonstration of the service and presentation materials: https://disk.yandex.ru/d/cqYpnYfIoonObw